Nemone: Broadcasting career

-When pregnant with her second child in 2011, Nemone moved from weekdays taking over the weekend breakfast show.
+When pregnant with her second child in 2011, Nemone moved from weekdays to take over the weekend breakfast show.
 After a short maternity leave she returned, steering it to record RAJAR figures.
 The requirement to take the show to Media City in Salford meant Nemone passing on the opportunity of returning to Manchester; electing to stay in London where she had established her young family.

-In April 2013 Nemone fulfilled a lifelong ambition to curate a specialist dance and electronic music show on BBC Radio 6 Music – Nemone's Electric Ladyland, later The 6 Mix with Nemone.
-Designing her own show, she has been able to draw on her passion for electronic music, especially championing female DJs, producers and artists like Róisín Murphy, Anna Meredith, Blessed Madonna, Jayda G, Deena Abdelwahed, Maya Jane Coles, Ellen Allien, Sister Bliss, Francesca Lombardo, B Traits, Peggy Gou, Park Hye Jin, Mary Epworth, Laura.

-"The 6 Mix with Nemone" ended in March 2021 and she presented her final show on March 27th 2021.
+In April 2013 Nemone started to present a specialist dance and electronic music show on BBC Radio 6 Music – Nemone's Electric Ladyland, later The 6 Mix with Nemone.
+Designing her own show, she has been able to draw on her passion for electronic music, especially championing female DJs, producers and artists like Róisín Murphy, Anna Meredith, Blessed Madonna, Jayda G, Deena Abdelwahed, Maya Jane Coles, Ellen Allien, Sister Bliss, Francesca Lombardo, B Traits, Peggy Gou, and Mary Epworth.
+"The 6 Mix with Nemone" ended in March 2021 and she presented her final show on 27 March 2021.

-Nemone's signature musical taste is for quirky vocal samples and wonky beats, alongside funky edged deeper house and techno.
-She DJs at more leftfield, boutique festivals, recently headlining Soul Circus Yoga Festival in the Cotswolds, alongside DJ Yoda and Fatboy Slim.
+Nemone's musical taste is for quirky vocal samples and wonky beats, alongside funky edged deeper house and techno.
+She DJs at more leftfield, smaller festivals, recently headlining Soul Circus Yoga Festival in the Cotswolds, alongside DJ Yoda and Fatboy Slim.
 At Beatherder in Clitheroe she played alongside school friends and former band mates Groove Armada and her pals Utah Saints.
 She took Dusky and Luke Solomon to Bestival with her to play for her Electric Ladyland Love Show and Simian Mobile Disco joined her at Green Man Festival.

 Nemone has also curated 6 Music Festival Lates gigs over the last decade sharing the decks with Daniel Avery, Rob Da Bank, Richy Ahmed, Hercules and Love Affair’s Andy Butler, Julio Bashmore, Nightwave, Rebecca Vasmant, Soulwax, Erol Alkan, Max Cooper, Breakwave, Norman Jay, DJ Yoda, Kelly Lee Owens.
 The last 6 Mix with Nemone was broadcast on 27 March 2021.

 Nemone has broadcast on BBC Radio 4, appearing on A Good Read and co-hosting Saturday Live with the Reverend Richard Coles.